UR Vision Resources and UR Hearing Resources

 UR Vision Station in Manchester

-In January 2025, UR Community Cares launched UR Vision Station to support residents who are blind or vision-impaired.
+In January 2025, UR Community Cares launched UR Vision Station to support residents who are blind or low vision.
 This free service is funded by AARP Connecticut’s Livable Communities, Manchester ARPA, and Dime Bank Foundation grants.

 We are grateful for the grant funding we received from the John E. Blair Fund at the Hartford Foundation for Public Giving.
 Please read more about it here: https://www.hfpg.org/what-we-do/new-and-noteworthy/hartford-foundation-awards-nearly-240000-in-grants-to-assist-individuals-with-visual-impairments